znorio/SCITE-RNA-v2/README.md

 ### Data Preparation

 To reproduce the figures quickly you can use the files provided in `data` and `data_summary`.
-As the size and the number of raw data files was quite large, we produced summary statistics using
+As the size and the number of raw data files was quite large, we produced summary statistics.

-    generate_results_python_r/generate_summary_statistics.ipynb

 To reproduce the plots presented in the paper, follow the instructions below:

 - **Figure 3: Comparison of tree optimization strategies**